 - The defendant “has acted or refused to act on grounds generally applicable to the class” so that injunctive or declaratory relief as to the entire class would be appropriate; or

-- Common questions of law or fact common “predominate” over class member-specific questions, and that proceeding with a class action would be “superior to other available methods” for resolving the legal issues.
+- Common questions of law or fact common “predominate” over class member-specific questions, and that proceeding with a class action would be “superior to other available methods” for resolving the legal issues.4

 Considering a class action in Las Vegas?
 Call us for help…

-Class action lawsuits are particularly detailed and nuanced.
-They often require more preliminary work that individual trials in order to show that a group of individuals have experienced similar harm.
+Class action lawsuits are particularly detailed and nuanced under Nevada state law.
+They often require more preliminary work than individual lawsuits in order to show that a group of individuals has experienced similar harm.

-Our Las Vegas PI attorneys work with the best investigators and expert witnesses in Nevada to uncover all the evidence in your favor, no matter how complicated the case.
+Our Las Vegas tort/class action attorneys work with the best investigators and expert witnesses in Nevada to uncover all the evidence in your favor, no matter how complicated the case.

-In addition, because class action lawsuits can often take a long time to resolve, it is also important that you have a lawyer who knows how to communicate.
-We’ll make sure you are informed and kept in the loop at all stages of suit.
+In addition, because class-action lawsuits can often take a long time to resolve, it is also important that you have a lawyer who knows how to communicate.
+We’ll make sure you are informed and kept in the loop at all stages of the suit.

+For legal advice or general information call our law office today.
 One of our Nevada personal injury attorneys will get back to you promptly to discuss your case and the best way to see that you get the justice and compensation you need and deserve.
-For a discussion of the law in California or Colorado, please see our pages on filing a class action lawsuit in California and filing a class action lawsuit in Colorado.